Let $n$, $x$, $y$ and $z$ be positive integers. Fermat's Last Theorem states that there are no solutions of the following equations for $n≧3$.

 ⅰ.
 When $z^n/a$ is a multiple of $z$

-Let $b$ be a positive integer.
+Let $b$ and $z'$ be positive integers and $z'$ is a prime factor of $x+y$.
 We suppose the following equation holds.

 $$(x+y)a=((x+y)/b)^n$$